-Claartje ter Hoeven is professor of Organisational Dynamics in the Digital Society at the Erasmus School of Social and Behavioural Sciences, Erasmus University Rotterdam.
+Claartje ter Hoeven is professor of Digitalisation in Work and Society at the Erasmus School of Social and Behavioural Sciences, Erasmus University Rotterdam.
 Her current teaching and research focuses on how technological advancements shape the way we work, organise, and govern.
 More specifically, she is interested how digital technologies reconfigure work for different people in different occupations.
-She is the coordinator of the master program Organizational Dynamics in the Digital Society.
-Besides, she is very active in organizational practice as well, by delivering lectures for (professional) organizations, participating in debates, and collaborating in publications for practice.
+She is the coordinator of the master programme Digitalisation in Work and Society.
+Besides, she is very active in organisational practice as well, by delivering lectures for (professional) organisations, participating in debates, and collaborating in publications for practice.

 Dr. Francisca Grommé

-Francisca Grommé is part of the Organisational Dynamics in the Digital Society programme as an assistant professor.
-She works from a background in science and technology studies (STS), political science and digital sociology.
+Francisca Grommé is part of the Digitalisation in Work and Society programme as an assistant professor.
+She's a lecturer of the course 'Artificial intelligence: The present and future of work'.
+Francisca works from a background in science and technology studies (STS), political science and digital sociology.
 Her research focusses on digitalisation in relation to organisational knowledge practices: how digitalisation changes the way data are collected, analysed and verified by the state and in the digital economy.
 An example of a changing knowledge practice is the increasing adoption of hackathons to generate knowledge and insights from digital data.

 Francisca is interested in what comes to count as ‘good knowledge’ for governance, who decides on his, and how this changes power relations between citizens and the state and between professions.
 Central research themes in Francisca’s work are: surveillance, identity, digital work, organisational formats, experiment, expertise, occupations, materiality, participation and citizenship.